In Defense of Morphine (Part 1)

 So, not only is this study unable to prove causality since it is retrospective, any associations it identifies linking morphine to poor outcomes are inevitably, and irreparably, biased because sicker patients were more likely to receive the medication.

-That is why I almost never recommend giving opioids to the patient with UA/NSTEMI.
+That is why I almost never recommend giving opioids to a patient with UA/NSTEMI.
 It masks the problem without fixing anything.
-This isn’t an issue for recognized STEMIs because they typically receive revascularization regardless of their symptoms, but pain really is the “5th vital sign” for UA/NSTEMI patients because it can affect critical, time-dependent treatment decisions.
+This isn’t an issue for recognized STEMIs because they typically receive revascularization regardless of their symptoms, but the pain really is the “5th vital sign” for UA/NSTEMI patients because it can affect critical time-dependent treatment decisions.

 The authors from the CRUSADE article were well aware of this issue and attempted to account for it: